NASA-Planetary-Science/sbpy/docs/sbpy/photometry.rst

       ----------------- -------------------
       3.305001580933622 0.08532754955207918

-Alternatively, one may use the wrapper method `.fit` pre-defined in the photometric model classes to fit magnitude data and return a model class object, or use class method `.from_data` to initialize a model directly from data by fitting.
+Alternatively, one may use the wrapper method `~sbpy.photometry.DiskIntegratedPhaseFunc.fit` pre-defined in the photometric model classes to fit magnitude data and return a model class object, or use class method `~sbpy.photometry.DiskIntegratedPhaseFunc.from_data` to initialize a model directly from data by fitting.

-  >>> # use `.fit` method
+  >>> # use .fit method
   >>> model3 = HG1G2().fit(alpha, mag)
   >>> print(model3)  # doctest: +SKIP
   Model: HG1G2